pilotmoon/popclipweb/site/dev/actions.md

   capture html: true
 ```

-Since there is only one action, the actions array can be eliminated, and all the
+Since there is only one action, the nesting can be eliminated, and all the
 action properties can be placed at the top level:

 ```yaml